Publicador de contenidos

 25th anniversary of the death of the scientist who discovered the cause of Down's Syndrome

-Jerome Lejeune, honorary doctor by the University of Navarra in 1974, collaborated closely with Professor Álvaro del Amo, Dean of the School of Sciences.
+Jerome Lejeune, who honorary doctor the University of Navarra in 1974, worked closely with Professor Álvaro del Amo, Dean the School of Science

 Image description